Thank you for your interest in our newsletters. You will receive an email shortly to confirm your subscription.

 Awareness programs are an important component of any phishing risk mitigation strategy.
 But having an effective awareness program in place, without building the vital response activities that should follow, would nullify all investments towards it.

 In addition to your awareness program serving as the funnel into your detection and response team, it generates valuable data that can further augment your detection capability (I spoke about this last year in my presentation Security Awareness Data: a Goldmine).
 Simulated phishing campaigns and the data gathered on click-rate and report-rate help determine which users or teams are more likely to fall victim to phishing.
 Using this data to identify the most at-risk users and groups allows you to develop, targeted, specific interventions.

 This information can improve your detection function in two ways.
 Knowledge of the most at-risk users can build an effective heatmap of the most likely targets.
 This will allow you to generate higher fidelity alerts and modify the risk scoring accordingly.

 The most effective way to detect, prevent and mitigate the risks of a phishing attack is to build layered technical and non-technical controls across the first 4 phases of the kill chain.
-READ a step-by-step guide on implementing this approach.

 Director of Consulting, UK